 I claimed in the past (see “What’s software architecture”) that Architecture is a type of design – if that is true, an interesting question is, do we also have architectural patterns?

 I think the answer is yes – there are architectural patterns they are also called architectural styles – I actually like this term better as it helps differentiate them from design patterns; for example, I agree with Harry Pierson’s observation that many of the patterns in Martin Fowler’s PoEAA are indeed technical patterns at an engineering or design level and not architectural patterns.

 The difference between architecture styles and design patterns is similar to the distinction between architecture and design – architectural styles affect the solution globally or at least it affects major parts of the solution and not solve local issues.
 However, it is interesting to note that some architectural styles were known well before the notion of design patterns for software was introduced.

 “A specialization of element and relation types, together with a set of constraints on how they can be used.”

 That’s a good start, but it might be a little hard to understand.
 We can basically say that an architectural style defines a family of solutions in terms of a pattern of structural organization using a vocabulary of components and connector types (plus constraints on their use).
 It is also worth mentioning that different styles can be combined to create compound or derived styles.

 I’ll try to illustrate what a style is using an example:

-The layered style is composed of layers (the components) which provides facilities and has a specific roles.
-The layers have communication paths / dependencies (the connectors).
+The layered style is composed of layers (the components) that provide facilities and have specific roles.
+The layers have communication paths/dependencies (the connectors).

-You can see the application of layered style all over the place for example: logical software layers (e.g. presentation component, UI Controllers, business processes, business components, data entities, data access layer) , SOA layers (fundamental , Intermediate, Process), physical tiers (e.g. database server, application server, web server and clients) etc.
+You can see the application of layered style all over the place for instance, logical software layers (e.g., presentation component, UI Controllers, business processes, business components, data entities, data access layer), SOA layers (fundamental, Intermediate, Process), physical tiers (like database servers, application servers, web servers, and clients), etc.